wolfSSL/wolfBoot/docs/compile.md

 The file [include/target.h](../include/target.h) is generated according to the configured flash geometry, partitions size and offset of the target system.
-The following values must be set to provide the desired flash configuration, either via the command line, or using the .config file as
+The following values must be set to provide the desired flash configuration, either via the command line, or using the .config file:

-`WOLFBOOT_SECTOR_SIZE`
+ - `WOLFBOOT_SECTOR_SIZE`

 This variable determines the size of the physical sector on the flash memory.
 If areas with different block sizes are used for the two partitions (e.g. update partition on an external flash), this variable